chipwhisp/chipwhisp/README.md

 ----------

-*Keep in mind that i will freely block anyone if i dislike them.
-Mostly if they don't respect my boundaries, or are rude to me and my pals.*
+*Keep in mind that i will freely block anyone if they harrass me or my friends, dont respect my boundaries, or are problematic.*

+*...Though of course i don't go around blocking people randomly*